 Sponsorship is when advertisers and brands pay to have their products mentioned and reviewed on your website.

-My beauty blog is monetized with a combination of advertising revenue, sponsorships, and affiliate marketing.
+My beauty blog was monetized with a combination of advertising revenue, sponsorships, and affiliate marketing.

 I also monetized with affiliate marketing, having affiliate links in every blog post and page, for every beauty product and subscription box mentioned.